canonical/opensearch-rock/README.md

 ```
 And expect to see 3 nodes.

 **NOTE:** This deployment IS NOT suitable for production AS IS.
-As this deployment disables and does NOT configure the security of OpenSearch.
-Please use it as part of the Juju OpenSearch K8s charm once ready.
+As this deployment does not automate the security setup of OpenSearch.
+Please, set it manually or use the image as part of the Juju OpenSearch K8s charm once ready.

 ## License
 The Charmed OpenSearch rock is free software, distributed under the Apache